 A New Home Server - AOOSTAR WTR PRO N100

-As a homelab enthusiast, I selfhost many services like Home Assistant and Immich.
-However, my current setup with a 2TB SSD is almost full.
+As a homelab enthusiast 😉, I selfhost many services like Home Assistant and Immich.
+However, my current home server with a 2TB SSD is almost full.
 I need a solution to expand my storage capacity.
-So this is a story of how I find a new home server.
-Enjoy!
+So in this post, I will you tell my journey of how I find a new home server, enjoy!

-My current home server is a used Dell Optiplex 3050 which only had one m.2 NVME slot and one 2.5" SATA slot.
-The 2TB m.2 SSD was almost full, leaving me with limited options:
+My current home server is a used Dell Optiplex 3050 which only had one M.2 NVME slot and one 2.5" SATA slot.
+The 2TB M.2 SSD I was using is almost full, leaving me with these options:

 - Buy a new 2.5" HDD to supplement my SSD